 Primes Logo MIT PRIMES: How to Apply

-This page provides instructions for applying to MIT PRIMES , a research program for students living within driving distance from Boston.
-To apply to PRIMES-USA, a nationwide research program for students living outside Greater Boston, see How to Apply to PRIMES-USA page.
-To apply to PRIMES Circle, a math enrichment program for local students from urban public high schools, see How to Apply to PRIMES Circle page.
+This page provides instructions for applying to MIT PRIMES, a research program for students living within driving distance from Boston.
+To apply to PRIMES-USA, a nationwide research program for sophomores and juniors living outside Greater Boston, see How to Apply to PRIMES-USA page.
+To apply to PRIMES Circle, a math enrichment program for local high school students, see How to Apply to PRIMES Circle page.
+Students residing outside the U.S. (including those attending an online school in the U.S.) are welcome to participate in CrowdMath.
 For more information about MIT PRIMES, see MIT PRIMES program details page .

-To participate in MIT PRIMES, you must be a high school student* (or a home schooled student of high school age) living in the Greater Boston area, so that you can come to MIT weekly (late afternoon or evening on a weekday or on weekend) in February-May.
+To participate in MIT PRIMES, you must be a high school student (or a home schooled student of high school age) living in the Greater Boston area, so that you can come to MIT weekly (late afternoon or evening on a weekday or on weekend) in January-May and September-December.
+Seniors may apply only to the reading track of the Math section.

 Preparation